FizzyMo/Generate-Data-Node/README.md

+> [!NOTE]
+> This README is currently being updated.
+Some sections may be incomplete or undergoing revisions.
+Thank you for your patience!

 # Large Dataset Generation
 This repository contains scripts and instructions for generating a large dataset from a News API using Node.js.
 This guide will walk you through the process, from setting up your environment to running the scripts and exporting the data.